Why brushing your teeth is so important

 Believe it or not, there is a technique to brushing your teeth.
 By following these steps, your teeth will feel cleaner and your chances of getting tooth decay and gum infections like gingivitis will greatly decrease.

-This technique of brushing your teeth is called the "Bass Teeth Brushing Technique".
-It is a very effective brushing method that focuses on removing bacteria that accumulates along and just under the gum line and on all surfaces of the teeth by using small movements with your toothbrush.
+This method is called the “Bass tooth-brushing technique.”
+It is a very effective approach that uses small movements of your toothbrush to remove the bacteria that accumulate along and just under the gum line and on all surfaces of the teeth.

-1. Place your toothbrush bristles against your tooth and gum line at a 45 degree angle.
+Place your toothbrush bristles against your tooth and gum line at a 45-degree angle.

-2. Using small circular motions and tiny back and forth strokes, gently but firmly brush each tooth and just under the gum line.
+Using small circular motions and tiny back-and-forth strokes, gently but firmly brush each tooth and just under the gum line.

-3. Start with the teeth at the back of your mouth on one side continuing all the way around to the other side.
+Start with the teeth at the back of your mouth on one side and continue all the way around to the other side.
 Cover all tooth surfaces slowly; you should spend a minimum of two minutes brushing your teeth.

-4. To clean the inside surfaces of your front teeth hold your toothbrush vertically and make several small circular motions.
+To clean the inside surfaces of your front teeth, hold your toothbrush vertically and make several small circular motions.

-5. To clean the chewing surfaces, hold your toothbrush with the bristles side down, brush using short back and forth movements on each chewing surface.
+To clean the chewing surfaces, hold your toothbrush with the bristles facing down and brush using short back-and-forth movements on each chewing surface.

-6. Rinse mouth and toothbrush.
-Read our How to Clean and Store a Toothbrush for great information on keeping your toothbrush clean.
+Rinse your mouth and toothbrush.
+Read our How to Clean and Store a Toothbrush article for great information on keeping your toothbrush clean.

-If you are using an electrical toothbrush, simply tilt your tooth brush at a 45 degree angle towards the gum line and move along slowly brushing each tooth's surface, spending about five seconds on each tooth surface.
+If you are using an electric toothbrush, simply tilt it at a 45-degree angle toward the gum line and move along slowly, brushing each tooth’s surface and spending about five seconds on each one.

 Tips on brushing your teeth

-• Do not brush with too much pressure or too vigorously, doing this does not clean your teeth any better and may cause recessed gums and wear down the enamel of your teeth.
+Do not brush with too much pressure or too vigorously.
+Doing so does not clean your teeth any better and may cause receding gums and wear down the enamel.

-• Long horizontal strokes with your tooth brush are not an effective way to brush your teeth and can also cause irreversible damage to your gums.
+Long horizontal strokes with your toothbrush are not an effective way to brush your teeth, and they can also cause irreversible damage to your gums.

 After you brush

-After you are done brushing your teeth you should now scrape off the particles from your tongue that were dislodged from the tongue brushing you did before brushing your teeth.
-You scrape your tongue using a tongue scraper.
-When using a tongue scraper, start from the back to the front.
-Once again, do this gently but firmly.
-It should not hurt or cause bleeding.
-Using a tongue scraper is very important because a lot of bad breath comes from the bacteria that reside on the tongue.
-Read our Tongue Scraping and Cleaning article for more information on this.
+After you are done brushing your teeth, scrape off the particles that were dislodged when you brushed your tongue earlier.
+Use a tongue scraper, working from the back of the tongue to the front.
+Once again, do this gently but firmly; it should not hurt or cause bleeding.
+Using a tongue scraper is very important, because a lot of bad breath comes from the bacteria that reside on the tongue.
+Read our Tongue Scraping and Cleaning article for more information.

 After you clean your tongue, now is a good time to use some mouthwash.
 Read our article on Using Mouthwash for more information.

-Also after brushing, scraping, and using mouthwash, it would be a good time to take some Oral Probiotics to encourage healthy bacteria growth over bad breath odor causing bacteria.
+After brushing, scraping, and using mouthwash, it is also a good time to take some oral probiotics to encourage the growth of healthy bacteria over the bad-breath bacteria that cause odor.

 What toothpaste to use

-Contrary to popular belief, toothpaste selection is actually the least important factor in effectively brushing your teeth and having good oral health.
-The most important factor in having fresh breath and good oral health is how well you mechanically remove food particles, plaque, and anaerobic bacteria that cause bad breath from your mouth.
-Toothpaste aids little in the process of removing any of these from your mouth.
-By far greater importance is how well you actually brush your teeth.
+Contrary to popular belief, toothpaste selection is actually the least important factor in effectively brushing your teeth and maintaining good oral health.
+The most important factor in having fresh breath is how well you mechanically remove food particles, plaque, and the anaerobic bacteria that cause bad breath from your mouth.
+Toothpaste does little to remove any of these; what matters far more is how well you actually brush your teeth.

-Nevertheless, there are a plethora of toothpastes out there and some do work better than others.
-At BreathMD we favor toothpastes that contain no potentially harmful substances such as sodium lauryl sulfate.
-Great toothpastes we prefer are: Weleda Salt Toothpaste, Earthpaste, and Biotene Toothpaste.
+Nevertheless, there are plenty of toothpastes out there, and some do work better than others.
+At BreathMD we favor toothpastes that contain no potentially harmful substances, such as sodium lauryl sulfate.
+The toothpastes we prefer are Weleda Salt Toothpaste, Earthpaste, and Biotene Toothpaste.

 What toothbrush to use

 Always use a toothbrush with soft bristles.
-Hard bristles can damage your tooth's enamel causing hypersensitivity.
-Soft bristles are more effective at removing plaque in hard to reach areas like between your teeth, your back molars and at your gum line.
+Hard bristles can damage your enamel and cause hypersensitivity.
+Soft bristles are more effective at removing plaque in hard-to-reach areas like between your teeth, your back molars, and at your gum line.
 Not all toothbrushes are created equal.
-At BreathMD we love toothbrushes that have the new fine bristles that are tapered to a very fine point.
-Most toothbrushes in the market right now have flat tips and have no taper because it easier to manufacture.
+At BreathMD we love toothbrushes that have the new fine bristles tapered to a very fine point.
+Most toothbrushes on the market right now have flat tips and no taper, because they are easier to manufacture.
 The tapered tips work much better.
-ABC Oral Care and Dr. Collins are two of the few brands that sell these new generation bristles.
-Also be sure to change out your toothbrush when the bristles start to wear or every two to three months.
+ABC Oral Care and Dr. Collins are two of the few brands that sell these new-generation bristles.
+Also be sure to replace your toothbrush when the bristles start to wear, or every two to three months.

 Flat Bristles